 - The Bottom Line on Down Payments

 What Is a Down Payment?

-How much you need for the down payment depends on the loan type and your lender’s specific terms.
+How much you need for the down payment depends on the price of the home you’re buying, your loan type, and your lender’s specific terms.

 How does my down payment affect my mortgage?

 Most mortgages come with a minimum down payment requirement.
 The exact amount varies.